manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

-    state = init // the state of the state machine commitLog = []     // a log of committed commands view = 1     // view number that indicates the current Primary lockcmd = null
+    state = init // the state of the state machine commitLog = []     // a log of committed commands view = 1     // view number that indicates the current Primary lock-val = null
-    lock = 0     // the highest view a propose was heard mycmd = null
+    lock-view = 0     // the highest view a propose was heard mycmd = null
     start timer(1) // start timer for first view readyToPropose = true // primary can send another propose